Seven facts: The corporate due diligence in Thailand

 - IP and licenses

-Experience in accomplishing due diligence investigations in Thailand show typical critical areas which should be carefully analyzed and examined.
+#6.
+Underestimated legal hotspots: Experience in accomplishing due diligence investigations in Thailand show typical critical areas that should be carefully analyzed and examined.
 These potential deal point cover, above other:

 - Theft or loss of valuable intellectual property eased by careless handling of regulatory and compliance guidelines, including customer data, trademarks, and patent infringements